Paolo-Maffei/xplproject/xpllib.Net/trunk/xpllib/ReadMe.txt

   - max message size is also unlimited, up from 1500.
 The receiving buffer has been set to a size of 32kb.
 Which is more than most networks can handle.
-    Maximum message size is now limited by other network parameters, sticking to 1500 is still the safest bet.
+    Maximum message size is now limited by other network parameters, sticking to 1500 is still the safest bet (currently the 'xPL Monkey' windows hub only supports upto 2000 bytes).
   - Internal test facility added; Setting xPLListener.ByPassHub to True will bypass the hub for test purposes.

 FIXED in 5.3
   - Distribution of received messages will monitor the collection of devices for changes (in case many devices at once are disposed or created) while distributing the message
+  - Optimized performance when building message strings (less concat ops and using a stringbuilder)

 Changes in version 5.2 from 5.1
 NEW in 5.2